 - Girl Next Door: Her famous persona at the time.

 - Idol Singer: Maybe at the start.
 But she's far from having outlived how much she is beloved by everyone and became successful even in the midst of having gotten married and having a child, (who is also a singer, known as SAYAKA).
+In fact, she's one of the most successful examples of an idol singer who was able to keep herself together.

 - Let's Duet: With Donnie Wahlberg.
 The song itself, "The Right Combination", was kind of a hit.